ublue-os/website/docs/making-your-own.md

 This project generates [operating system images](images.md) that you can use on your own PC.
 However, one of the main goals is to provide a custom toolkit for you to make your own custom image.

+!!!
+Note "This is moving fast"

+    It's still early in the project's life, we're in need of people to help with these docs, so if you find a problem please consider [submitting a pull request](https://github.com/ublue-os/website) to help us improve.

 ## Why make your own image?

 The concept around image based operating systems balances on the idea that the core image is ready to go, ideally users don't need to touch it.